 The History of Tea in Japan Posted on 17 Mar 09:13 , 0 comments

-It then got more widely spread during the Kamakura period (1185-1333 CE) when Yosai, a Buddhist monk also known for having started the Rinzai Sect, brought back tea to Japan from Sung dynasty China.
+It then got more widely spread during the Kamakura period (1185-1333 CE) when Yosai, a Buddhist monk also known for having started the Rinzai Sect, brought back to Japan from Sung dynasty China.

+The tea drunk at the time was close in resemblance to today's Matcha.
 Sencha came into being during the Edo period and within time it spread to the common people as well.

 Try the Best Organic Matcha Green Tea well respected amongst tea connoisseurs.